 These days, we have access to all manner of technology that can help keep us safe when we’re out for a hike.
 So why do we still hear so many hiking horror stories being reported from all over the world?

 High-tech hiking gear has a tendency to give us a false sense of safety.
 Many hikers still try to undertake trips that are beyond their ability, setting off without the basic skills required to stay safe.
 A hiker can have all the technology in the world, but still end up in serious trouble if something goes wrong and they don’t know how to deal with it.

-I stumbled across this document on the REI Facebook Page, which contains some great advice from the US Forest Service.
-Having been written some 66 years ago, this was obviously before the days of mobile phones, GPS, PLB’s and EPIRB’s.
-Today’s hikers would be doing themselves a favour to put more faith in these words than they do in their gadgets.
+I stumbled across this document on the REI Facebook Page (it’s since been published by the USA’s National Forest Foundation) which contains some great advice from the US Forest Service.
+Written more than 75 years ago, this was obviously before the days of mobile phones, GPS, PLB’s and EPIRB’s.
+But today’s hikers would be doing themselves a favour to put more faith in some of the gems in this document (obviously some of it’s a little outdated) than they do in their gadgets.

 Do you have any hiking safety advice that doesn’t rely on modern gadgets?
 Let us know by commenting below.